-At sleep time, the blinds are shut, a story is read by a carer and those who sleep will be laid on a mattress with a laundered sheet and gently soothed, patted or sung to as they fall asleep.
+At sleep time, the blinds are shut, a story is read by a carer and those who sleep will be laid on a mat with a laundered sheet and gently soothed, patted or sung to as they fall asleep.
 Children who do not wish to sleep or are being collected can play in the other room without disturbing their friends.

-Red Monkeys have circle-times where they listen to stories, sing-songs, play games and share their thoughts.
+Butterflies have circle-times where they listen to stories, sing-songs, play games and share their thoughts.
 The children also have free-flow access to our creative/messy room known as the ‘Pebble Room’ because of its outside-inside look.
 Here they can create pictures using a range of mark making materials or get really messy using a range of media.
 This room is also used communally by the whole nursery for certain food times as well as special occasions such as parties.

 The children have the use of a safe, enclosed garden throughout the day.
 The ‘grass’ is artificial meaning that it will never get muddy and unusable and the safety surface ensures that bumps and scrapes are kept to a minimum.
 A decked area allows the children to explore sand, water or do some digging and the shade created by the building, the tree and a fitted canopy means that the children are protected from the sunshine in the summer.